-Complete a Netherlands Visa Application Form
+Complete a Netherlands Schengen Visa Application Form

 Many Dutch embassies/consulates allow you to download and print an application form online.
 You have to complete and sign the application before submission.

-Some of the questions on the Dutch visa application form may include personal information such as: name and surname, date and place of birth, sex, nationality, ID number, home adress, occupation, marital status, and purpose of travel among others.
+Some of the questions on the Dutch visa application form may include personal information such as: name and surname, date and place of birth, sex, nationality, ID number, home address, occupation, marital status, and purpose of travel among others.

 Along with the Netherlands visa application form, you will be required to provide a number of other documents when applying for a Netherlands visa.

 The requirements for a Dutch visa may change depending on the purpose and length of your stay or individual circumstances.
-The main requirements for a Netherlands visa application include:

 Attend Your Visa Interview